Stegobully/merged_ncRNAclassifier/README.md

 Confirm the output file now ends in `.gspan.gz.feature`, then you are ready to predict the sequences from the fasta file.

+IF you want to usethe model XXX oder YYY for predciting ncRNAs based on graph encoded you have beforehand to use the ncRNA sequence FASTA file as input for Graphprot to create the needed input file:

 ## Pysster
 To install Pysster, refer to https://github.com/budach/pysster.
 You need to be able to import and run `annotate_structures()`.